render-TheVoid/deepsynth-ai/README.md

 - **Frontend:** Built with React.js and styled using Tailwind CSS.
 Handles chat UI and JSON export.
 - **Backend:** Node.js + Express.js handles chat messages to the local model and validates JWT tokens.
 - **Authentication:** Secured user login via Auth0 SPA + JWT backend, providing protected endpoints for chat.
 - **Downloadable Chat Logs:** Frontend allows exporting conversations as structured JSON files.
-- **Session Metadata:** Each message includes timestamps, roles, and model metadata (like quantization and response time).
 - **No Database:** All chats are temporary and can be saved locally as JSON.

 ---